Top 8 Things I love about Taiwan.

 Visitors to Taiwan can enjoy the service too by signing up with their international passport at the Taiwan Tourism Bureau centers and offices at transportation stations.
 If you prefer to buy a Sim card to access unlimited 3g internet using your mobile phone, you can buy a sim card for only $6 with 4 days of unlimited 3g access.

 Taiwan operates a very cheap and effective transportation system.
 The metro system is very clean and absolutely amazing.

-It has ten lines running from Taipei to the New Taipei City.
+It has ten lines running from Taipei to New Taipei City.
 The metro system has relieved Taipei of much of its chronic traffic congestion issues, carrying more than two million passengers per day as at early 2016.
-Due to its connections with existing rail way lines, it has facilitated tourist traffic to many towns outside Taipei.
+Due to its connections with existing railway lines, it has facilitated tourist traffic to many towns outside Taipei.

-Taiwan stands recommended as one of the best places in the Asia to visit because of its tourist attractions, good food and friendly people.
-I will definitely go back very very soon 🙂
+Taiwan stands recommended as one of the best places in Asia to visit because of its tourist attractions, good food, and friendly people.
+I will definitely go back very, very soon 🙂

 [Click here to search for the Best Luxury hotels in Taiwan]

 How about you?
 What do you love about Taiwan?